Social Reality Construction via Active Inference: Modeling the Dialectic of Conformity and Creativity: Conclusion

 \section{Conclusion}

-This study presents a computational model of social reality construction that integrates the regulatory influence of social structure with individual creative action under the framework of active inference.
-Agents are formalized as generative models that are continuously updated through communication on a social network, capturing both the internalization of social norms and the generation of novel observations through creative action.
-This dual formulation allowed us to investigate the mechanisms by which social representations emerge, stabilize, and diverge over time.
+This study presents a computational model of social reality construction that integrates the regulatory influence of social structure with individual creative action under active inference.
+Agents are formalized as generative models continuously updated through communication on a social network, capturing both the internalization of social norms and the generation of novel artifacts through creative action.
+This dual formulation lets us investigate how social representations emerge, stabilize, and diverge over time.